Fresheyeball/angular-meetup-animation/README.md

   bower install
 ```

-Last serve the project somehow.
+Last, serve the project somehow.
 There is no server-side or build step,
 just serve the folder with nginx or mamp.